opennetworkinglab/aether-docs/developer/roc.rst

 4. Try POSTing a change via the API.
 Observe the ``sdcore-adapter-v3`` log file and see that the adapter attempts to push the change.

-5. Deploy a 5G Aether-in-a-Box (See :doc:`Aether SD-Core Developer Guide
+5. Deploy a 5G Aether-in-a-Box (See :doc:`Setting Up Aether-in-a-Box
-   <sdcore>`), modify the mega-patch to specify the URL for the Aether-in-a-Box
+   <aiab>`), modify the mega-patch to specify the URL for the Aether-in-a-Box
    ``webui`` container, POST the mega-patch, and observe that the changes were correctly pushed via the ``sdcore-adapter-v3`` into the ``sd-core``’s ``webui`` container (``webui`` container log will show configuration as it